Erudika/paraio.org/src/monolite/partials/046-api-links-get.md

 - **status codes** - `200`, `400` (if `type` parameter is missing)

-Example response if `id` is missing:
+Example response if `id2` is missing:

 ```js
 {